hldai/entity-linking-with-cnn/README.md

 ## Entity Linking with Convolutional Neural Network

-A simplified version of the model proposed in Modeling Mention, Context and Entity with Neural Networks for Entity Disambiguation
+A simplified version of the model proposed in "Modeling Mention, Context and Entity with Neural Networks for Entity Disambiguation" (IJCAI 2015).